shenwei356/csvtk/doc/docs/usage.md

   headers         print headers
-  inter           intersection of multiple files join            join files by selected fields (inner, left and outer join) longer          gather columns into key-value pairs, like tidyr::gather/pivot_longer mutate          create new column from selected fields by regular expression mutate2         create a new column from selected fields by awk-like arithmetic/string expressions ncol            print number of columns
+  inter           intersection of multiple files join            join files by selected fields (inner, left and outer join) gather          gather columns into key-value pairs, like tidyr::gather/pivot_longer mutate          create new column from selected fields by regular expression mutate2         create a new column from selected fields by awk-like arithmetic/string expressions ncol            print number of columns